AntonioDehesa/tilop/README.md

 ### Resources

 * Python for Computer Vision with OpenCV and Deep Learning, by Jose Portilla
+* The Complete 2021 Web Development Bootcamp, by Angela Yu
 * ROS Course Part 2, by Anis Koubaa
 * [SecureFlag](www.secureflag.com)